 Deviations from guidelines: A judge may deviate from the guideline amount if applying it would be unjust or inappropriate.
 This requires written findings explaining the deviation.
 Common reasons: income above the guidelines cap, substantial mortgage obligations related to maintaining the child's home, other children the parent supports, or genuine hardship to the obligor.

-Child support continues until the child turns 18, but only if the child has graduated from high school.
-If the child is still in high school after age 18, support continues until graduation or age 19, whichever is earlier.
-So if your child turns 18 but is still a junior in high school, you continue paying until graduation, assuming that happens before age 19.
+Child support continues until the later of two events: the child turning 18 or the child graduating from high school.
+If the child is still in high school after turning 18, support continues until the child graduates from high school (or the child is otherwise emancipated).
+There is no automatic age-19 cutoff.
+So if your child turns 18 but is still a junior in high school, you continue paying until graduation, even if the child is still in high school at 19.
+If the child graduates from high school before turning 18, support still runs until the child turns 18.

-Support ends immediately upon the child's high school graduation, marriage, or emancipation.
-It does not automatically extend to college.
-If parents want to agree to college support, they can, but Pennsylvania doesn't require it unless the order specifically includes it.
+Support does not automatically extend to college.
+If parents want to agree to college support, they can, but Pennsylvania does not require it unless the order specifically includes it.
+Support can also end earlier on the child's marriage or emancipation.

-Child support can be modified if there's been a substantial and continuing change in circumstances.
+Child support can be modified if there has been a substantial and continuing change in circumstances.
 This includes a significant change in either parent's income, a change in custody, loss of employment, or a new child by either parent.

 Either parent can petition for modification.
 If the payor's income dropped 15 percent due to an industry downturn and that change is expected to be long-term, a court will likely modify downward.
 If the payor deliberately reduced income to avoid support, courts are skeptical and may not modify.